Proptech

 The new architecture improved discoverability with clear labels, grouped content by user intent, and made navigation simple and action-oriented.

-As we moved into high-fidelity designs, I took the lead on the About Us page to ensure it clearly communicated the organization’s story and mission.
-Drawing from client feedback and our design system, I crafted a layout that balanced visual storytelling with content clarity.
+As we moved into high-fidelity designs, I led the design of the About Us page to ensure it clearly communicated the organization’s story and mission.
+Drawing from client feedback and our design system, I crafted a layout that balanced visual storytelling with clarity.

-To create a strong first impression, I reused the homepage’s icon style for consistency and to guide user attention.
-Our client also emphasized the importance of showcasing the four community chapters: Toronto, Vancouver, Montreal, and Calgary.
-These would each eventually have dedicated pages.
-I designed a section with thumbnail images, names, and short descriptions for each chapter, followed by a prominent "See Upcoming Events" call-to-action to keep users engaged.
+To create a strong first impression, I reused the homepage’s icon style for visual consistency and to guide user attention.
+The client also emphasized the importance of showcasing the four community chapters, Toronto, Vancouver, Montreal, and Calgary, which would each eventually have dedicated pages.
+I designed a section with thumbnail images, city names, and short descriptions, followed by a prominent "See Upcoming Events" call to action to encourage exploration.

-At the bottom of the page, I included a team spotlight using the same circular photo pattern from the homepage to maintain visual cohesion.
-This section honored the founding team and our client while reinforcing the platform’s community-driven identity.
+At the bottom of the page, I added a team spotlight using the circular photo pattern from the homepage to maintain visual cohesion.
+This section highlighted the founding team and our client, reinforcing Proptech Collective’s community-driven identity.

-We improved the About and Events pages to highlight community impact and set clear user expectations.
-The Home page evolved into a quick, compelling brand introduction with strong calls to action.
-The Resources section centralized reports, newsletters, and insights, anchored by a featured CTA for the 2024 Proptech in Canada Report.
+We refined the About and Events pages to highlight community impact and set clear user expectations.
+The Home page became a compelling brand introduction, while the Resources section centralized reports, newsletters, and insights, anchored by a featured call to action for the 2024 Proptech in Canada Report.

-The redesign transformed Proptech Collective’s website from a fragmented, confusing experience into a clear, engaging, and low-maintenance platform.
+The redesign transformed Proptech Collective’s website from a fragmented, confusing site into a clear, engaging, and easy-to-manage platform.

-+43% increase in homepage comprehension within 1 minute
+A 43% increase in homepage comprehension within the first minute

 Users found key content twice as fast

-90% of users rated the platform more trustworthy and credible
+90% of users rated the platform as more trustworthy and credible